 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 The Bunn was the first and only Keurig Alternative I’d purchased since my Keurig divorce.
 We found it on sale at Home Depot about 3 or 4 years ago and it’s been running strong ever since.
 Unfortunately, the electronics must have gotten zapped during Hurricane Irma.
-Before then, it’s been reliable and I loved that it offered several coffee brewing trays for true variety.
+Before then, it’s been reliable and I loved that it offered several coffee, tea, & hot water brewing trays for true variety.

 I ultimately decided on this Keurig Alternative for my coffee counter.
 I loved the idea of brewing more than one cup of coffee should I ever need coffee for guests (or after a sleepless night).